- WinterFest 2018

-Ninth Street Independent Film Center’s Media Arts Incubator Program offers access to workspace, knowledge sharing, outreach opportunities, networking events, meeting and exhibition space on an annual basis.
-A home for media arts for over a decade, Ninth Street makes workspaces and shared resources available to individual filmmakers through the Media Arts Incubator Program so that we may nurture groundbreaking independent media projects, sharing our unique collaboration with more of the independent film & media community.
+The JFI Filmmaker Residency program is an affiliate of the Ninth Street Independent Film Center's Media Arts Incubator Program which offers access to workspace, knowledge sharing, outreach opportunities, networking events, meeting and exhibition space on an annual basis.
+A home for media arts for over a decade, the Ninth Street Independent Film Center nurtures groundbreaking independent media projects through the support of its principal partners: the Jewish Film Institute, Frameline, the San Francisco Green Film Festival and the Center for Asian American Media.

-With increased funding from the San Francisco Film Commission, Ninth Street is able to offer this annual (12-month) residency for a one-time enrollment fee of $500 to each participating filmmaker.
-A total of five filmmaker projects will be selected, with each resident filmmaker provided 100 sq ft of individual workspace, access to all shared spaces and 5 hours of free meeting or exhibition per month in the well-appointed Ninth Street screening room (particularly of value to filmmakers, in production and post-production).
+Each residency is awarded on an annual (12 month) basis.
+Projects will be selected and paired with one of the Ninth Street Film Center's principal partners.
+Each resident filmmaker is provided with 100 sq. ft of individual workspace, access to all shared spaces and 5 hours of free meeting or exhibition per month in the well-appointed Ninth Street screening room (particularly of value to filmmakers, in production and post-production).

-Preference will be given to film projects that align with at least one of our in-house partnering film festivals.
-To ensure that projects have recognizable social, cultural, artistic value and a strong likelihood of completion the program has been integrated more fully with our in-house cultural film festivals, to increase cross-marketing and authentic collaborative opportunities such as co-sponsored film screenings and leveraging funding for filmmakers with our partner media arts organizations.
+Preference is given to film projects that are mission-aligned with at least one of the participating film organizations.
+To ensure that projects have recognizable social, cultural and artistic value and a strong likelihood of completion, enrolled filmmakers are paired with either JFI, Frameline, CAAM or SFGFF to increase cross-marketing and authentic collaborative opportunities such as co-sponsored film screenings and introductions to potential funders and supporters.

 Past filmmakers participants have expressed that the program has elevated their status in the film community, lead to additional in-house and outside recognition and resources, aided in securing funding, and provided valuable peer-to-peer interaction.